-The Alcoholic Rehabilitation Community Home is an extended care treatment center providing individualized care for persons struggling with alcohol and/or drug dependence.
-We are licensed and funded in whole or part by the Illinois Department of Human Services, Office of Alcoholism and Substance Abuse and supported by Tri-Cities United Way and United Way Partnership.
-ARCH provides a structured recovery environment in which individuals can rebuild their lives and achieve a healthy, independent lifestyle.
-We are located at 1313 21st Street in Granite City, Illinois.
+The Alcoholic Rehabilitation Community Home (ARCH) is a Level III.1 extended care residential treatment center providing individualized care for men struggling with substance use disorders.
+We are licensed and funded in whole or part by the Illinois Department of Human Services (DHS), Division of Alcoholism and Substance Abuse (DASA).
+Other funders include the United Way and Madison and St. Clair Counties 708 Mental Health Boards.
+ARCH provides a structured recovery environment in which men can rebuild their lives and achieve a healthy, independent lifestyle.
+We are located at 1313 21st Street, Granite City, Illinois.
 ARCH is a non-profit organization governed by a Board of Directors comprised of concerned local citizens.

-Besides room and board for 24 residents.
-ARCH provides group therapy, individual therapy, relapse prevention therapy, aftercare, recreational and employment counseling.
+ARCH provides room and board for 21 clients.
+ARCH provides individual and group therapy, recreational activities and aftercare services.

 Treatment cost is based on a sliding scale proportional to the client's income, once gainful employment is obtained.
 No one is excluded for his inability to pay.

 The average length of stay at ARCH is six months.
-Timeframes vary according to client's progress in treatment.
+Timeframes vary according to a client's progress in treatment.
 Our primary objective is a successful transition to independent living without the use of mood-altering substances.
-This involves the development of learning skills to cope with lifes problems in new ways.
+This involves the development of learning skills to cope with life's problems in new ways.

 Please visit the United Way of Greater St. Louis http://www.stl.unitedway.org/